Foolproof Chewy Homemade Bagels

 Instructions

-- Remove bowl with dough from fridge.
-Turn dough out onto a lightly floured work surface.
-For perfectly even bagels, use your scale to portion the dough into 8 or 12 pieces, depending on the quantity of dough you made—if you weighed your ingredients, each dough ball should weigh about 105 to 110 g.
-Form each portion into a ball, using the pinky edges of your fingers to create tension.
-After all of the balls have been formed, dust your hands with flour and use your thumb to poke a hole into the center of each dough ball.
-Use your hands to stretch the dough into a donut-shape—don’t be afraid to really tug outward and under, almost as if you were going to turn the dough inside out but stop before you do.
-Note: If you don’t pull out and under, the bagels will puff into cone-liked shapes upon baking.
+- Shape the bagels: Lightly flour your hands.
+Use your thumb to poke a hole into the center of each dough ball.
+Use your hands to stretch the dough into a donut shape—don’t be afraid to really tug outward and under, almost as if you were going to turn the dough inside out, but stop before you do.
+Note: If you don’t pull out and under, the bagels will puff into cone-like shapes upon baking.
 Truly: Be aggressive with the shaping.
 Video guidance here.

-- Line a sheet pan with a tea towel.
+- Prepare for boiling: Line a sheet pan with a tea towel.
 Have a stopwatch (or your phone or a clock) nearby.
 Drop 4 of the dough rings into the boiling water at one time.
 Boil 30 seconds on each side.
 Use a spider or slotted spoon to transfer the boiled rings to the towel-lined pan.
 Repeat until all of the rings have been boiled.

-- Transfer pan or pans to the oven and bake for 20 to 25 minutes or until bagels are evenly golden all around.
+- Transfer the pan or pans to the oven and bake for 20 to 25 minutes or until bagels are evenly golden all around.
 If you are using two pans, rotate the pans halfway through.
 Let bagels cool on sheet pans.

 - Category: Bread